-Sometimes near Shinagawa Station or other large stations with adjacent office areas.
+Sometimes on the streets of large stations with adjacent office areas.

-Have you ever seen someone incessantly asking a passing business person to exchange business cards?
+Have you ever seen someone who seems to be a new employee, incessantly asking passing members of society to exchange business cards?

 That one is also a kind of campaign to acquire business cards.

-From our side, it is an annoying activity.
+From the outside, it is an annoying activity.

-It is suspicious when a complete stranger suddenly says to you, "Please exchange business cards!
-It is not a good feeling to be suddenly asked to exchange business cards by a complete stranger.
+It is suspicious when a complete stranger suddenly says to you on the street, "Please exchange business cards! on the street, it is suspicious and does not make you feel good.

-So, my company had this campaign to acquire business cards.
-(It was a pattern of visiting the company, not just passing through.)
+So, my company has this campaign to win business cards.

 Shortly after I joined the company, I was aware of the fact that such an event was coming, but I was scared to death, wondering when it would be held.